PHP support includes:

 - Configure the PHP development environment.

 - Start creating a project from scratch.
-On the first page of the New Project wizard, select Static Web.
+On the first page of the New Project wizard, choose PHP in the left-hand pane, then choose PHP Empty Project in the right-hand pane.

 - Create and configure the required data sources (see Managing Data Sources).